nchandika1/SipAndLearn/README.md

 # SipAndLearn
-This application provides interesting information about California wine regions along with local wine events.
+This application provides interesting information about the geography California wine regions along with local wine events.

 ## Overview